binarybottle/optimize_layouts/keyboards/README_keyboards.md

     ╰─────┴─────┴─────┴─────╨─────┴─────┴─────┴─────╯

 ## Overview of Steps
-1. Generate 228,480 configuration files.
+1. Generate 114,240 configuration files.
 2. Optimally arrange frequent letters for each configuration.
 3. Generate a second set of configuration files, removing letters.
 4. Optimally arrange remaining letters.
 5. Select the layout with the highest score.

 ### Step 1.
-Generate 228,480 configuration files
+Generate 114,240 configuration files

   `cd keyboards; python generate_keyboard_configs1.py`

   ##### Assign the most frequent letter to the 2 most comfortable left keys.
-  We will start by constraining the placement of the most frequent letter (`e` in English, by a wide margin) to one of the 2 most comfortable keys.
+  We will start by constraining the placement of the most frequent letter (`e` in English, by a wide margin) to one of the 2 most comfortable keys (again, by a considerable margin, according to typing data).
   There are 2 permutations (1 letter in either of 2 keys):
   ╭───────────────────────────────────────────────╮
   │     │     │     │     ║     │     │     │     │